domainsofapp/domainsofapp.github.io/_posts/2017-11-18-notable-poems.md

 ## The Raven
 Once upon a midnight dreary, while I pondered, weak and weary,
 over many a quaint and curious volume of forgotten lore—
-    While I nodded, nearly napping, suddenly there came a tapping,
+    while I nodded, nearly napping, suddenly there came a tapping,
 as of some one gently rapping, rapping at my chamber door.
 “’Tis some visitor,” I muttered, “tapping at my chamber door—
-            Only this and nothing more.”
+            only this and nothing more.”

 by Edgar Allan Poe